Snapshot of Singapore’s Booming Regtech Sceneby Fintechnews Singapore January 7, 2020

-Singapore’s commitment to regtech is also reflected in Ravi Menon, Managing Director, Monetary Authority of Singapore’s speech during the launch of the Singapore Fintech Festival yesterday.
+Singapore’s commitment to regtech was also reflected in Ravi Menon, Managing Director, Monetary Authority of Singapore’s speech during the launch of the 2018 Singapore Fintech Festival.

-In his speech, he shared the 6 core focus on the developing the fintech ecosystem, half of which are closely related to related to Regtech namely; Identity/KYC, data governance and platforms for innovation.
+In his speech, he shared the 6 core focus on the developing the fintech ecosystem, half of which are closely related to regtech namely; Identity/KYC, data governance and platforms for innovation.
 While platforms for innovation is broad category that is not exclusive to regtech, it is likely to contain some elements of it.

-On the e-KYC front, Singapore has shown leadership in its MyInfo initiative, which is a digital service that enables citizens to authorise 3rd party access to their data.
+On the e-KYC front, Singapore has shown leadership in its MyInfo initiative, which is a digital service that enables citizens to authorize 3rd party access to their data.

-Working off the back of this initiative, MAS and GovTech started a pilot with 4 banks last year to enable consumers to open bank accounts using MyInfo.
+Working off the back of this initiative, MAS and Govtech started a pilot with 4 banks last year to enable consumers to open bank accounts using MyInfo.
 Fast forward to today, Singaporeans can open bank accounts or apply for credit cards online instantly thanks to this initiative.
-According to Ravi, more than 20 FIs are now using MyInfo to provide more than 110 digital financial services.
+According to Ravi, more than 20 financial institutions are now using MyInfo to provide more than 110 digital financial services.